Enlargement of the Eurasian Economic Union: Support and opposition

 In November 2020, the European Party of Armenia, the Union for National Self-Determination and the Sasna Tsrer Pan-Armenian Party held a rally in central Yerevan.
 The three parties called for the creation of a truly sovereign Armenia by ending Russian political occupation, while aligning closer with Europe.
 Chairman of the European Party of Armenia, Tigran Khzmalyan, has also called for Armenia to withdraw from the CSTO military alliance.

-On 8 March 2024, Armenian Foreign Minister Ararat Mirzoyan stated, "Armenia is seeking to get closer to the West amid worsening relations with Russia" and "New opportunities are largely being discussed in Armenia nowadays, that includes membership in the European Union".
+On 8 March 2024, Armenian foreign minister Ararat Mirzoyan stated, "Armenia is seeking to get closer to the West amid worsening relations with Russia" and "New opportunities are largely being discussed in Armenia nowadays, that includes membership in the European Union".

 Gurgen Simonyan, Chairman of the Meritocratic Party of Armenia, called for the complete withdrawal of Armenia from all Russian led organizations, including the Eurasian Union.

 A July 2024 Gallup opinion poll found that 56.7% of respondents supported Armenia joining the European Union, while 28.8% believed Armenia should "definitely" strive for EU membership even if its at the cost of leaving the Eurasian Economic Union.

 On 9 September 2024, prime minister Nikol Pashinyan confirmed that the issue of starting the EU membership process has become part of the Armenian political agenda.
-Pashinyan stated, "discussions are underway in the country regarding the possibility of Armenia becoming a member of the European Union," during a meeting with Vice-President of the European Commission Margaritis Schinas.
+Pashinyan stated, "discussions are underway in the country regarding the possibility of Armenia becoming a member of the European Union," during a meeting with vice-president of the European Commission Margaritis Schinas.

 On 12 February 2025, Armenia's parliament approved a bill officially endorsing Armenia's EU accession.
 In response, Russian Deputy Prime Minister Alexey Overchuk stated "the EU accession process will mark the beginning of Armenia's withdrawal from the Eurasian Economic Union."

+At the Eurasian Economic Union summit held in Astana, Kazakhstan on 28–29 May 2026, the leaders of four member countries (Belarus, Kazakhstan, Kyrgyzstan, and Russia) called on Armenia to hold a referendum as soon as possible on membership in either the European Union or the Eurasian Economic Union.